 This is one of the biggest hacks for successfully propagating lavender…

-If there are many cuttings in the soil then they all draw up moisture which means overall the compost does not stay damp for as long after watering which helps achieve the right balance of moisture for them to grow successfully and avoid root rot.
+My best tip: From my experiments, I have found, If there are many cuttings in the soil, then they all draw up moisture, which means overall, the compost does not stay damp for as long after watering, which helps achieve the right balance of moisture for them to grow successfully and avoid root rot.

-As lavender is drought resistant, root rot from damp, boggy soil is often a bigger threat to the cuttings survival then suffering from drought.
+As lavender is drought resistant, root rot from damp, boggy soil is often a bigger threat to the cutting’s survival than suffering from drought.

-More cuttings also helps to spread the risk in the sense that some of them are likely to root even if you lose a few.
+I always recommend taking more cuttings to help spread the risk because some of them are likely to root even if you lose a few.

 Step 5 – Use a Clear Plastic Bag to Prevent the Cuttings Drying out